mk-manishkumar/my-projects/README.md

-## ⭐ JAVASCRIPT PROJECTS ⭐
+## ⭐ MY PROJECTS ⭐

-This README file serves as a handy directory, providing you with direct links to all the JavaScript projects I've created throughout my journey.
-Explore this compilation to discover a variety of exciting and functional projects, each showcasing my skills and creativity in the realm of JavaScript development.
+This README file serves as a handy directory, providing you with direct links to all the projects I've created throughout my journey.
+Explore this compilation to discover a variety of exciting and functional projects, each showcasing my skills and creativity.

 <br>